niji2507/Event-Manager-Web-Applicaion/README.md

  By default, Web app runs in port 4200, and web server runs in port 8080.

 <h2> About Application</h2>
-<h5>Uploaded a Gif Event management application to view the demo</h5>

 <ul>
   <li>Basic authentication and authorization</li>